-“This time is all about preserving strength as perimenopause starts, and fighting belly fat caused by hormonal changes,” says Jenna Kong Kam Wa, owner and personal trainer at Parallel Fitness in the Greater Toronto Area. “[A strong core] is critical to strengthening and stabilizing the rest of your muscles,” adds Dr. Kathy Gaul, a professor at the School of Exercise Science, Physical & Health Education at the University of Victoria.
+“This time is all about preserving strength as perimenopause starts,” says Jenna Kong Kam Wa, owner and personal trainer at Parallel Fitness in the Greater Toronto Area. “[A strong core] is critical to strengthening and stabilizing the rest of your muscles,” adds Dr. Kathy Gaul, a professor at the School of Exercise Science, Physical & Health Education at the University of Victoria.
 Likewise, a strong butt leads to less injury and a healthier back and hips.

 The core encompasses your abs and back muscles—“it transfers all the power between your upper and lower body,” says Gaul.
 “If your core isn’t functioning effectively, you’ll notice strain on your arms and legs, which can result in injury.”
 Working your core improves balance, protects your organs and can even boost self-confidence, adds Kong Kam Wa.